 Nuclear medicine uses small amounts of radioactive material (radiotracers) and a nuclear imaging camera to look for cell abnormalities.
 It is extremely sensitive to changes in the function of a tissue, bone or organ.
 For this reason, it is an integral component in the management, prevention and treatment of many serious conditions, including cancer, kidney disease and heart disease.

 The two primary advantages of nuclear medicine are that it can provide information on the function of nearly every human organ.
 Nuclear medicine scans can also be superimposed with CT or MRI, a process known as PET/CT or SPECT/CT (SPECT scan).

-As an academic medical center, our range and quality of services makes us a preferred referral center for many other hospitals as well as for numerous specialty physicians.
-Our services are available at both our Hillcrest and La Jolla - Thornton locations.
+UC San Diego is a leader in the field of advanced nuclear medicine diagnostics and treatments.
+As an academic health system, our range and quality of services makes us a preferred referral center for many other hospitals and specialty physicians.